stonefishy/stonefishy.github.io/source/_posts/2015-09-23-the-initialization-of-the-angular-ngmodel.markdown

 ---
-layout: post

 title: "The initialization of the angular ngModel"
 date: 2015-09-23 10:59:23 +0800
 comments: true
+categories: Frontend
-categories: [AngularJs, Javascript]
+tags: [AngularJs, JavaScript]
 ---

 Recently, I've encoutered a weird problem in the project, it's about the value of the ngModel.
 Let me explain the problem. see the code